- Learning Centre

 Rule 2.23 allows a party to receive assistance in court from a person who is not a lawyer.
 The rule was interpreted to permit only limited support for a litigant and not the right of an audience.
 This assistance may take the form of quiet suggestions, note-taking or other support.
 The support person may be known as a “McKenzie Friend”, referring to the case McKenzie v McKenzie, 3 All ER 1034, CA. McKenzie Friends are typically close friends and family members of the party, but could also include others.

 Rule 2.23 did not provide the court with discretion to allow non-lawyer agents an audience to speak on behalf of, or represent, an individual or corporation in proceedings.
-Alberta case law also required that corporations retain lawyers to represent them in litigation matters in the Court of Queen’s Bench (for example, see 908077 Alberta Ltd. (Escape & Relax) v 1313608 Alberta Ltd., 2015 ABCA 117 and Beacon Hill Service (2000) Limited v Esso Petroleum Canada, 2012 ABCA 269).
+Alberta case law also required that corporations retain lawyers to represent them in litigation matters in the Court of King’s Bench (for example, see 908077 Alberta Ltd. (Escape & Relax) v 1313608 Alberta Ltd., 2015 ABCA 117 and Beacon Hill Service (2000) Limited v Esso Petroleum Canada, 2012 ABCA 269).
 The court’s discretion under the old Rules of Court to hear submissions from non-lawyers was extinguished when the above wording came into effect in 2010.

 In some cases, the resulting change was perceived as a hardship, particularly for small family businesses that had formed closely-held corporations.
 Unlike partnerships and sole proprietors, these corporations had to hire a lawyer to appear before the court, simply because they had decided to incorporate.